Categories

 Shots ‘FIRE’d at Wheaton’s Freedom of Expression Policy

 The FIRE organization defends students and their rights on college campuses.
 One of their public initiatives involves reviewing various colleges’ Free Expression policies each year.
-Afterwards, they conduct an analysis to determine how much the policies are limiting the students’ right to free expression.
-Once FIRE completes their analysis, they post a list of colleges ranked by openness to diversity of opinions.
+Afterward, they conduct an analysis to determine how much the policies are limiting the students’ right to free expression.
+Once FIRE completes its analysis, it posts a list of colleges ranked by openness to diversity of opinions.
 In the 2022 analysis, Wheaton College received a yellow speech code rating.
 According to FIRE, this means that the college has “at least one ambiguous policy that too easily encourages administrative abuse and arbitrary application.”
 As a result, FIRE ranked Wheaton 149 out of 248 for its free expression policy.

-In their article about Wheaton College, the author, Laura Beltz, concedes that Wheaton retained much of the statement.
+In the article about Wheaton College, the author, Laura Beltz, concedes that Wheaton retained much of the statement.
 However, she believes that the college’s ability to take down written posted materials at their “sole discretion” violates the students’ right to freedom of expression.
-The author also points out the ambiguity of “sole discretion,” insisting that this phrase could have many interpretations; some of which could be used to unjustly limit students’ speech.
-The author cites an example of how Wheaton’s policy could limit political speech.
-For instance, the policy states that students cannot post material that “target[s] an individual or organization for negative purposes.”
-In FIRE’s interpretation, this means that certain political views could be censored.
+Beltz points out the ambiguity of “sole discretion,” insisting that this phrase could have many interpretations; some of which could be used to unjustly limit students’ speech.
+She also suggests that since students cannot post material that “target[s] an individual or organization for negative purposes,” certain political views could be censored.
 In order to discuss political issues, students often have to critique the beliefs of organizations and the people behind them.

-Wheaton College President Michaele Whelan shed light on the limitations on students’ freedom of expression at Wheaton.
+Wheaton College President Michaele Whelan shed light on the school’s limitations to students’ freedom of expression.
 She explained the intent of the policy to maintain a respectful learning environment.
 Whelan expressed that “the college’s sole discretion” did not mean that any random administrator could take down posted written material on a whim.
 Rather, there is a process in which the President, Provost, and Dean of Students discuss whether or not the material violates the Free Expression policy.

 As FIRE pointed out, the Wheaton policy stated that the college does not permit posted material that “target[s] an individual or organization for negative purposes.”
 However, Whelan rejected the idea that this clause was related to political discourse.

-Conversations with the Wheaton administration also revealed that the students take part in approving such policies.
-Darnell Parker explained that he shared the Free Expression Policy with the Core Four of SGA (President, Vice-President, Secretary, Treasurer) last year before it was released.
-“We make an effort to include student feedback on policies that may impact the student experience and we [always] try to include the appropriate constituents in policy that may impact them.”
-Said Parker
+Conversations with the Wheaton administration also revealed that the students participate in the approval of such policies.
+Dean of Students Darnell Parker explained how he shared the Free Expression Policy with the Core Four of SGA (President, Vice-President, Secretary, Treasurer) last year prior to its release.
+“We make an effort to include student feedback on policies that may impact the student experience and we [always] try to include the appropriate constituents in policy that may impact them,” said Parker.

 Once a policy is approved, there does not seem to be a Wheaton policy or precedent for challenging the college’s choices to take down content.
-In contrast, Suffolk University, another private learning institution, does have a policy that allows students to challenge the school.
+In contrast, Suffolk University, another private learning institution, has a policy that allows students to challenge the school.
 Suffolk has also adopted the Chicago Statement.
-In their policy, they discuss the statement in context of freedom of assembly, but they also include an appeals process if a member of the Suffolk community feels that their freedom was violated.
+In their policy, they discuss the statement in the context of freedom of assembly, but they also include an appeals process if members of the Suffolk community feel that their freedom was violated.

 If the taking down of posted materials is up to Wheaton’s “sole discretion,” it is unclear how a student would go about challenging the college’s decision.

 Conversation with the current Wheaton administration showed that they formed the Freedom of Expression Policy with the protection of social groups, campus organizations, and students in mind.
 Both Whelan and Parker emphasized the importance of facilitating free and open discourse while not allowing disruption to the learning environment.
 The college wants to prioritize student voices and ensure that they are heard.
-However, the college also has a responsibility to make sure that the school is a place where students can “balance free exchange here on campus with the honor code [while maintaining] free interpretation and opinion in the classroom.”
-Said Parker
+However, Dean Parker points out, Wheaton also has a responsibility of ensuring that school is a place where students can “balance free exchange here on campus with the honor code [while maintaining] free interpretation and opinion in the classroom.”

 As a learning institute, Wheaton has a responsibility to ensure an inclusive learning environment.
 Part of this responsibility includes upholding the college’s rules about speech that causes harm.